 “This book she declared to me then was intended to aid the cause for the advancement of which the Theosophical Society was founded.
 Of this I speak with knowledge, for I was present and at her request drew up the contract for its publication between her and her New York publisher.
 When that document was signed she said to me in the street.
 ‘Now I must go to India.'”

-When asked if Mme.
+When asked if Theosophy was some newfangled religion, Mme.
 Blavatsky replied, “It is not.”
-One of the main purposes of this Society was “to form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or color.” was some newfangled religion,
+One of the main purposes of this Society was “to form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or color.”

 She also referred to the ancient esoteric tradition as “Divine Wisdom,” explaining “Theosophy is Divine Knowledge or Science,” and forms the “substratum and basis of all the world-religions and philosophies, taught and practiced since man became a thinking being.”